peterwittek/qml-rg/README.md

 Try to make this run and play a bit with it.
 Either use your favourite text editor, or opt for Spyder, which is also bundled in Anaconda.
 Ensure that you can open and run Jupyter notebooks.

+- Go through the confusion code '.py' and try to check if confusion is feasible for deep neural networks.
+For this add more layers to the NN and also try using more neurons each layer.

-Go through a git tutorial, like the one linked under Resources, fork this repository, clone it, and add the upstream repo to follow.
+- Go through a git tutorial, like the one linked under Resources, fork this repository, clone it, and add the upstream repo to follow.

 If you need help, we will be around.